mohamedragab2024/devops-lab/kubernetes/containous-delivery/progrssive-canary/readme.md

 # Now you can use output of minikube ip from your browser you will redirect to nginx default page

 ```
-- Install service-mesh solution for this demo we use (Linkerd)
+- Install service-mesh solution for this demo we use (Linkerd) for easy collect metric about services
 ```
 # Install linkrd ctl
 curl --proto '=https' --tlsv1.2 -sSfL https://run.linkerd.io/install | sh